 You must brush the Sheltie's coat weekly, at a minimum.
 During shedding season, you'll want to brush him more regularly.
 This will save your carpet from becoming littered with hair and clogging up the vacuum cleaner.

-You will also want to make sure to check for “mats”, or clumped-up hair, in the areas where he may often put pressure.
+You will also want to check for “mats”, or clumped-up hair, in the areas where he may often put pressure.
 Such areas include his elbows, behind the ears, and under the tail.

-While he doesn't need to be bathed unless he's truly dirty, you should regularly tend to the Shetland Sheepdog's nails, as with any other breed.
+While he doesn't need a bath unless he's truly dirty, you should regularly trim the Sheltie’s nails, same as any other breed.
 Once a month should do, or whenever you notice them getting long.

 Training a Shetland Sheepdog

-Numero uno when it comes to training a Shetland Sheepdog is to get that bark under control before you start getting calls from the neighbors.
+The numero uno rule when it comes to training your Shetland Sheepdog is to get his bark under control before you start getting calls from the neighbors.